admin-ch/CovidCertificate-Api-Scripts/javascript/README.md

-# JavaScript Scripts to use the Swiss Covid Certificate API
+# JavaScript scripts to use the Swiss Covid Certificate API

 The script [`request.js`](request.js) allows you to generate Covid certificates.
 The script is provided as is.
 It was developed for demo purposes only.
 It was tested with node v14.17.0 on macOS.